-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Formative Assessment Scholastic Math Inventory (SMI) 50% of students will be at grade the grade level proficiency 70% of students will be at grade the grade level proficiency Formative Assessment Scholastic Reading Inventory (SRI) 40% of students will be at grade the grade level proficiency 60% of students will be at grade the grade level proficiency Illuminate Math Each K-5 grade level will have a proficiency rate of at least 50% or above Each grade level will have a proficiency rate of at least 55%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Formative Assessment Scholastic Math Inventory (SMI) 50% of students will be at grade the grade level proficiency 70% of students will be at grade the grade level proficiency Formative Assessment Scholastic Reading 40% of students will be at grade the 60% of students will be at grade the grade level proficiency

-Illuminate ELA Each K-5 grade level Each grade level will

-will have a have a proficiency

-proficiency rate of at rate of at least 50%

-least 45% or above
+Inventory (SRI) grade level proficiency Illuminate Math Each K-5 grade level will have a proficiency rate of at least 50% or above Each grade level will have a proficiency rate of at least 55% Illuminate ELA Each K-5 grade level will have a proficiency rate of at least 45% or above Each grade level will have a proficiency rate of at least 50%

 Action # Title Description Total Funds Contributi ng 3.1 HMH Math Inventory HMH Math Inventory is an adaptive, research-based assessment that reliably measures math ability and progress from Kindergarten to Algebra II in significantly less time than traditional assessments.
 Smart praise, based on mindset research, reinforces student knowledge and keeps confidence high throughout the assessment.
 Once complete, teachers are provided with data that have been transformed into actionable teaching strategies for each student.
 Proficiency levels dictate Statewide assessment trajectory. \$4,758.80 [N] 3.2 Scholastic Reading Inventory (SRI) SRI: Scholastic Reading Inventory (SRI) Interactive is a computer-adaptive assessment designed to measure how well students read literature and expository texts of varying difficulties.
 This psychometrically valid assessment instrument can be used as a diagnostic tool to place students at the best level in the program so they can read with success.
 Includes professional development for teachers.
-Student Lexile Levels (reading levels) will be measured quarterly by using the Scholastic Reading Inventory \$2,800 [N] 3.3 District-Wide Assessment & Data Platform The school will contract with a third-party entity to collect, analyze, and report academic data for school improvement, monitor student student progress, analyze trends, and meet local, state, and federal reporting requirements.
+Student Lexile Levels (reading levels) will be measured quarterly by using the Scholastic Reading Inventory \$2,800 [N] 3.3 District-Wide Assessment & Data Platform The school will contract with a third-party entity to collect, analyze, and report academic data for school improvement, monitor student student progress, analyze trends, and meet local, state, and federal reporting requirements. \$15,000 [Y]

 Monitor RFEPs for continued academic success.
 Monitor progress to strengthen implementation in assessments and intervention.
-(Benchmark, ELPAC and SBAC) ensuring efficient and effective classroom/course and intervention placement. \$15,000 [Y]
+(Benchmark, ELPAC and SBAC) ensuring efficient and effective classroom/course and intervention placement.
 The school will use formative assessments to help teachers develop goals for students, monitor progress, and adjust instructional plans throughout the year.
 Relevant data will be accessible and readily available for staff to use in developing plans, setting goals, monitoring progress and evaluating effectiveness.
 3.4 PowerSchool PowerSchool is the Student Information System that is used to keep track of Attendance, gradebook and student demographic information \$8,158 [N] 3.5 Districtwide Academic Data Coordinator The school will hire an academic coordinator to synthesize and analyze data and review student learning trends \$43,479 [N]